 Participation grade will be based on classroom and discussion participation and submitted “TOPICS” in relation to the Strum and van Schaik monographs.

 -PRESENTATIONS MUST BE ON MY COMPUTER ≤1hr BEFORE CLASS BEGINS – YOU MUST PUT THEM IN MY INBOX, SEND THEM VIA EMAIL, or UPLOAD THEM VIA A THUMBDRIVE DURING MY WED.
-OFFICE HOUR – IF CLASS GETS HELD UP BECAUSE YOUR TALK IS NOT YET ON MY COMPUTER YOU WILL LOSE 25%; IF YOU MISS YOUR TIME SLOT, YOU WILL LOSE 50%
+OFFICE HOUR – IF CLASS GETS HELD UP BECAUSE YOUR TALK IS NOT YET ON MY COMPUTER YOU WILL LOSE 25%

 -OUTLINES ARE DUE ON THE DAY OF YOUR PRESENTATION